InnocentZero/blog/content/blog/freelights.md

 <br>
 So I continued on that winding trail

-Through hardship, through joy, through every travail
+Through hardship, joy, and every travail

 For in the end, I found my way